2026 Conference Agenda

 Historic Travel Corridors and Modern Landscapes: The Oregon and California Trails in Idaho

-Jerry Eichorst, President, Idaho chapter of the Oregon-California Trails Association
+Jerry Eichhorst, President, Idaho chapter of the Oregon-California Trails Association

 This presentation examines the Oregon Trail and California Trail as foundational travel corridors across Idaho, with a focus on how these historic routes continue to influence land use, access, and management today.
 Using maps, emigrant diary excerpts, historic photographs, and current landscape imagery, the session provides a spatial and historical understanding of where and how these trails moved through the region The presentation will highlight the Boise River Valley, highlighting corridor overlap with modern infrastructure, recreation routes, and managed lands.